QNAP-HomeLAB/docker-scripts/README.md

 1. The Docker helper scripts require several environment variable to be properly configured.

-   - The `.vars_docker.conf` file has variables used by both Swarm and Compose containers.
+   - The `.vars_docker.env` file has variables used by both Swarm and Compose containers.

-   - Ensure this file is located here: `/share/docker/scripts/.vars_docker.conf`
+   - Ensure this file is located here: `/share/docker/scripts/.vars_docker.env`

    - Read through this file, and fill in ***YOUR* NETWORK, NAS, OR PERSONAL INFORMATION**.

    - Pay special attention to these variables, as they are ***REQUIRED:***

-     - `var_nas_ip` - this is the Local Area Network IP address of your QNAP
+     - `var_host_ip` - this is the Local Area Network IP address of your QNAP

      - `var_uid` - userid from command `id dockeruser`